Glossary

 Robotics vs. Robotic Process Automation (RPA)

 It is crucial to distinguish Robotics from Robotic Process Automation (RPA).
 Robotics involves physical robots—hardware interacting with the physical world.
 RPA, conversely, utilizes software "bots" to automate digital, often repetitive, rule-based tasks on computer systems, like data entry or transaction processing, without any physical embodiment or interaction.
+While both aim to automate processes, robotics operates in the physical realm and RPA operates in the digital realm.

 Challenges and Future Directions